 In March 2013, the Company entered into a loan and security agreement ("Loan and Security Agreement") with a lender for a revolving line of credit (the "Credit Facility") of up to \$12.5 million.
-The Loan and Security Agreement is collateralized by substantially all assets of the Company.
+The Loan and Security Agreement is collateralized by substantially all the assets of the Company.
 Under the terms of the Credit Facility, the balance outstanding cannot exceed the lesser of (i) \$12,500,000 or (ii) an amount equal to the Company's monthly recurring revenue for the three months prior multiplied by the average Dollar-Based Retention Rate over the prior twelve months, less the amount accrued for the Company's USF obligation (accrued federal fees).
 The Credit Facility carries a variable annual interest rate of the prime rate plus 1.25% and matures in March 2015.
-As of March 31, 2014, the full amount available under the Credit Facility of \$12.5 million was outstanding and has been disclosed as part of 'Current liabilities' in the condensed consolidated balance sheets.
+As of June 30, 2014, the full amount available under the Credit Facility of \$12.5 million was outstanding and has been disclosed as part of 'Current liabilities' in the condensed consolidated balance sheets.

-In connection with the Company's acquisition of Face It, Corp. in October 2013, the Company amended its Loan and Security Agreement and borrowed an additional \$5.0 million under a term loan (the "Term Loan") to be used for acquisition-related costs.
+In connection with the Company's acquisition of SoCoCare in October 2013, the Company amended its Loan and Security Agreement and borrowed an additional \$5.0 million under a term loan (the "Term Loan") to be used for acquisition-related costs.
 Monthly interest-only payments are due on the advance at the prime rate plus 1.50% through September 2014.
 Principal and interest payments are due in equal monthly installments from October 2014 through the maturity of the Term Loan in March 2017.
 In connection with the Term Loan, the Company issued a warrant to purchase 52,054 shares of its Series D-2 convertible preferred stock at an exercise price of \$1.441 per share.
-The fair value of this warrant of \$0.1 million was recorded as a discount against the debt and is being recognized as additional interest expense over the term of the loan.
+The issuance date fair value of this warrant of \$0.1 million was recorded as a discount against the debt and is being recognized as additional interest expense over the term of the loan.
+Upon the effectiveness of the Company's registration statement filed with the SEC and the effectiveness of the 4:1 reverse stock split on April 3, 2014, this warrant became a warrant to purchase 13,013 shares of common stock at an exercise price of \$5.76 per share.

 The Loan and Security Agreement contains certain covenants, including the requirement that the Company maintain \$5.5 million of cash deposited with the lender for the term of the Loan and Security Agreement.
-The Company was in compliance with these covenants as of March 31, 2014.
+The Company was in compliance with these covenants as of June 30, 2014.
 The Loan and Security Agreement remains senior to other debts, including the debt issued under the 2014 Loan and Security Agreement discussed below.